Leather is a very attractive material that is very pleasing to look at. It is also one of the most expensive materials in the furniture arena.

 - Dry your chair and do not leave out any creases.
 Dampness can rot away the leather of your chair.

-- Now apply a conditioner on to a clean cloth and apply all over the leather in a circular motion.
+- Now apply a conditioner onto a clean cloth and apply it all over the leather in a circular motion.

 We recommend using Leather Master 1 Liter Leather Protection Cream.
 This is a conditioner that I have been using for a very long time on my leather-based furniture.

-There is a FULL ARTICLE on caring for your leather furniture.
+There is an article on the mold of leather furniture.
 Please do check it out.
 The quality of your leather chair entirely depends on how well you care for the leather.

 Additional Notes on Leather Care